- Get link

 Bu Prapto: Ah, itu!
 (That’s it!)

-Rina uses the honorific title [bu], which short for [ibu], when addressing Mrs. Prapto.
-It is considered polite if you use [bu] or [ibu] when addressing an older woman, and it is considered not polite is you just call by the name and not using the honorific title [ibu] when addressing her.
+Rina uses the honorific title [bu], which is short for [ibu] when addressing Mrs. Prapto.
+It is considered polite you use [bu] or [ibu] when addressing an older woman, and it is considered not polite if you just call her by her name and not use the honorific title [ibu] when addressing her.

 So, I think that's all for now.
 If you have any questions, just comment down below, and I'll be happy to answer your questions.
 If I find another scene where this word [ibu] is spoken, Insha Allah, I will update this article again.
 Bye now.